Equity, Inclusion, Diversity

 Penland has received three years of funding from the John and Robyn Horn Foundation to create up to six invitational fellowships annually for artists of color that include a two-week summer residency in a Penland studio.
 The Windgate Foundation provided additional funds to create a $10,000 award for each fellow.
-In 2022, these fellowships are going to six members of the Black Women of Print consortium who will work in the print and papermaking studios during fifth session.
+In 2022, these fellowships went to six members of the Black Women of Print consortium who worked in the print and papermaking studios during fifth session.

 Crafting the Future

 Crafting the Future has done exemplary equity work in the craft field, most notably in creating craft school scholarships for people of color.
 This organization was founded at Penland in 2018 by a group of artists associated with the school.
 Penland School is Crafting the Future’s fiscal partner and is providing assistance to the group as they work to form their own 501(c)3 nonprofit.
-In 2021, four students attended Penland with Crafting the Future scholarships with half of the funding coming from Penland.
-In 2022, seven students will attend with these scholarships.
+In 2022, seven students attended Penland with Crafting the Future scholarships with half of the funding coming from Penland.

-In 2022, in addition to more scholarships, Penland is partnering with Crafting the Future and former Penland resident artist Cristina Córdova to create two residencies for Puerto Rican ceramic artists who will stay in Penland housing while engaging in an internship with Cristina followed by a Penland workshop.
-The cost of this residency, which includes a stipend, will be split between Penland and Crafting the Future.
+In 2022, Penland also partnered with Crafting the Future and former Penland resident artist Cristina Córdova to create two residencies for Puerto Rican ceramic artists who stayed in Penland housing while engaging in an internship with Cristina followed by a Penland workshop.
+The cost of this residency, which included a stipend, was split between Penland and Crafting the Future.